Have you ever been talked down to because of your choice of DJ equipment? Don’t worry, I already know the answer.

 The simple fact of the matter is that while technology continues to close gaps (in skill, affordability, accessibility, and feature set)… it doesn’t mean that piss poor DJs are suddenly made into good ones.

 Technology is closing the gaps for the more mundane tasks of DJing (beatmatching, gain control, carrying 50 lb. crates, etc.), but the things that make a good DJ have not changed: your skills, your ability to read the crowd, your intuition on knowing when to play the right track at the right time, and your ability to put on an enjoyable performance.

-I’m not saying not to buy high-end gear… I say buy what makes you happy.
+I’m not saying to avoid high-end gear… I say, buy what makes you happy.